sez11a/liferay-docs/develop/commerce/articles/10-products-and-inventory-management/30-new-product-type.markdown

 Follow these steps to create a new product type:

-1. Create a new module add a dependency on the `commerce.product.api` module to its `build.gradle` file.
+1. Create a new module and add a dependency on the `commerce.product.api` module to its `build.gradle` file.

 2. Implement the `com.liferay.commerce.product.type.CPType` interface.